Injury claims under the NSW Scheme

 Eligible close relatives or dependants can make a claim for loss of financial support; loss of care; and expenses related to medical and funeral costs; economic losses, including lost wages, earnings, and superannuation.

 It is difficult to predict with any degree of certainty how a court may decide on the various pieces of evidence that make up a dependency claim.
-However, Sinnamon Lawyers can help you decide the best avenues to take in calculating your claim depending on your circumstances.

 No Win No Fee